 Once you reach each milestone in the interactive lessons, you’ll have the opportunity to take a quiz that tests your knowledge.
 However, the boot camp itself does not include any practice exams.
 Therefore, I suggest purchasing the Professional CISSP Practice Exams from CISSPExamPractice, too.

 In addition to the boot camp, you can also purchase the Professional CISSP Practice Exams package, which is offered separately.
-This package includes:
+This package includes the following:

 Finally, I want to give my review of the Eleventh Hour CISSP Study Guide books.
 Author Eric Conrad and his team of experts have prepared this CISSP study guide for students who prefer self-study.
 Moreover, the guide reviews the content of each of the CISSP domains and reviews what will be on the CISSP exam.
 You can subsequently purchase it online and from major booksellers.

-However, if you go this route, make sure you are purchasing the most up-to-date edition.
-For example, the 1stedition goes over the 10 domains…but there are only 8 now.
+However, if you go this route, make sure you purchase the most up-to-date edition.
+For example, the 1st edition goes over the ten domains…but there are only eight now.
 And the books don’t come with any practice exams, which are critical to a successful study plan.
-Plus, some candidates complain that the Eleventh Hour material does not go into enough depth to pass the exam.
+Plus, some candidates have complained that the Eleventh Hour material does not go in-depth enough to pass the exam.
 Therefore, you might want to consider it as a final review right before exam day.
 But otherwise, I recommend that you stick to a more comprehensive review provider.

 CISSP = Certified Information Systems Security Professional